SMTG-Bham/galore/README.rst

 Requirements
 ------------

-Galore is currently compatible with Python 3.4+.
-Python 2.7 is no longer supported as many scientific Python libraries are committed to dropping Python 2 support `by the end of 2020 <http://www.python3statement.org>`__.
+Galore is currently compatible with Python versions 3.5 and newer.
 Galore uses Numpy to apply convolution operations.
 Matplotlib is required for plotting.